filecoin-project/lotus-infra/NETWORK_SETUP.md

 * Genesis block
 * Faucet

+## Getting Ready

+To follow this demo, you should be on a Linux or Mac computer with at least 16GB memory.

+We'll need

 ## Compiling Binaries

 At this time, there are several [lotus](https://github.com/filecoin-project/lotus) files that need edited to create a new network.